S1riuSS3301/Ocean-rig-14/README.md

 ---

 <a name="english"></a>
-# 🚀 X Station [EN]
+# 🚀 Ocean rig 14 [EN]

-X Station is a unique project by Etharion Team, representing a Space Station 14 fork with deep immersion in the space frontier atmosphere.
-Here, everyone will find their place: from simple miners to experienced engineers, exploring new horizons of multi-station possibilities!
+Ocean rig 14 is a unique project by Etharion Team, representing a Space Station 14 fork with deep immersion in the ocean rig atmosphere.
+Here, everyone will find their place: from simple miners to experienced engineers, exploring new horizons of ocean possibilities!

 - 🎯 **Advanced Ballistics**
   > New projectile and ballistics processing system